 She has enjoyed a diverse career in various arenas of health care, including acute and long-term care hospitals, physical rehabilitation, brain injury treatment, home health, nursing homes, life care retirement communities and independent/assisted living properties.
 Hope has experience with admissions, marketing, program development, case management, placement, insurance, service utilization, treatment plan coordination, and discharge planning.
 These experiences give Hope a unique insight and skill set.

 Hope’s compassion for seniors began at a young age, which directed her education and career course.
 She dedicates herself to client advocacy, assisting elders and their families with navigating the ever-changing healthcare system.

 Born in Pennsylvania and raised in Maryland, Hope has resided in the West Palm Beach area for more than 20 years.
 She enjoys spending time with her companion animals and singing.

-Rhoda’s past experiences range from working as a surgical RN in hospital settings to Director of Nursing for home health care and Hospice care services.
+Rhoda has worked as a nurse in various settings from hospitals, to home health, and hospice care.
 She also has worked as a traveling nurse helping to transport surgical patients and medically needy travelers.

 Rhoda was raised in New York City and currently resides in Broward County, Florida.
 She has 3 children and 8 grandchildren.
 Her hobbies include cooking, bowling, entertaining, listening to music, and spending time with close friends and family.